jasonaalmeida/PCF_GridCard/README.md

 3. Click the 'Custom Control' button to add the control
 4. Select the 'Grid Card' control
 5. Control parameters (Screenshot below):
-- a.
-Primary Field - The logical name of the primary field to be used as the title for the the Grid Card.
+    1. Title Field - The logical name of the field to be used as the title for the the Grid Card.
 This also acts as the link to the related record

 ## CDS Solution
 For convienence, the Releases folder contains a managed solution that can be installed on CDS.